vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 using entity_id = std::size_t;
 ```

 If all component types and system types are supposed to be known at compile-time, it is unnecessary to define base classes for them.
-Implementing component storage can be done in multiple ways: the most simple and straightforward way is using a separate array per component type:
+Implementing component storage can be done in multiple ways: the most simple and straightforward way consists in using a separate array per component type:

 ```cpp
 struct component_a { /* ... */ };